joe-stifler/mc426-smart-home-robot/README.md

 #### <a name="smart-house-desktop"></a>Smart House Desktop Application
 [Figure 3](#fig3) shows the level 3 - component diagram of the Desktop application.
 In this diagram, an user access the Desktop interface through a Main Window GUI.
 The components of such desktop application are:

-* **Window:** controls all the actions in the systems, such as sign in, sign out, sensor access information, plotting, etc
+* **Main Window:** controls all the actions in the systems, such as sign in, sign out, sensor access information, plotting, etc

     * **Plot:** Handles